paulmalherbe/Tartan/doc/GEN.rst

 If the auto populate button is used the following screen will appear:

 + **Use Previous Year's** - Actual or Budgets.
++ **Annualize** - If Actual was chosen you can elect to annualize the budget.
 + **Standard Rate (+-)** - The rate to be used to increase or decrease the previous year's amounts.
 + **Rounding to Nearest** - Select the rounding requirement.

-You are now able to enter exclusions to the above parameters as follows:
++ **Any Exception Rates** - Select whether there are accounts with a rate different to the *Standard Rate*.

+If there are no Exceptions the budgets will be popupated else enter the Exceptions.

 + **Acc-Num** - The generals ledger account number.
 + **Rate** - The rate to apply to this account.

-On exiting the the screen with the <Esc> key the budgets will be populated.
+On exiting the Exceptions Screen with the <Esc> key the budgets will be populated.

 Sales, Payments, Petty Cash, Purchases and Receipts (GL)
 ++++++++++++++++++++++++++++++++++++++++++++++++++++++++